 Any of us can labor to enter the fullness of God.
 But so few seem to have this passion!

 Mankind is as a dead sea.
-Together with the Spirit of God we invite people to come and drink of God’s eternal Life without cost.
-Such is the destiny of the hundredfold Christian.
+Together with the Spirit of God, we invite people to come and drink of God’s eternal Life without cost.
+This is the destiny of the hundredfold Christian.

 So the end of the matter is not how wonderful we have become.
-It is such an opportunity to serve God’s children that is of supreme importance.
+It is the wonderful opportunity to serve God’s children that is of supreme importance.